Houston Oilers: Final years in Houston

 At the same time, Adams again lobbied the city for a new stadium, one with club seating and other revenue generators present in recently built NFL stadiums, and he committed to pay for 25% of the cost of a new stadium.
 His idea called for a downtown domed stadium that could also be reconfigured to accommodate the NBA's Houston Rockets–similar to San Antonio's Alamodome.
 Mayor Bob Lanier initially supported Adams' bid for a new stadium privately, but refused to publicly support the project.
-Although Houstonians wanted to keep the Oilers, they were leery of investing more money on a stadium so soon after the Astrodome improvements.
+Although Houstonians wanted to keep the Oilers, they were wary of investing more money on a stadium so soon after the Astrodome improvements.
 The city was also still struggling to recover from the oil collapse of the 1980s.
 Adams, sensing that he was not going to get the stadium he wanted, began shopping the Oilers to other cities.
 He was particularly intrigued by Nashville, and opened secret talks with mayor Phil Bredesen.
-At the end of the 1995 season, Adams announced that the Oilers would be moving to Nashville for the 1998 season.
+On November 16, 1995, Adams announced that the Oilers would be moving to Nashville for the 1998 season.
 City officials there promised to contribute $144 million toward a new stadium, as well as $70 million in ticket sales.

-Soon after the move was announced, support for the Oilers in the Houston area dried up almost overnight.
+After the move was announced, support for the Oilers in the Houston area dried up almost overnight.
 As a result, the 1996 season was an unmitigated disaster.
 Only three games attracted crowds of more than 30,000 people.
 Games were so quiet that it was possible to hear conversations on the field from the grandstand.
 Meanwhile, the team's radio network, which once stretched across the state of Texas, was reduced to flagship KTRH in Houston and a few affiliates in Tennessee.
-By October 1996, KTRH was cutting off games prior to their finish in favor of Houston Rockets preseason games.
+By October 1996, KTRH was cutting from ongoing games to broadcast Houston Rockets preseason games.
 The Oilers got off to a 5–2 start, but a stretch of four losses in five games took them out of playoff contention.
 The team went 8–8, finishing 6–2 in road games and only 2–6 in home games.
 The team's final game in Houston, against the Bengals on December 15, attracted just over 15,000 people—by at least one estimate, the smallest crowd in franchise history.
 Adams, the city and the league were unwilling to see this continue for another season, so a deal was reached on May 8, 1997 to let the Oilers out of their lease a year early and move to Tennessee.
 The Oilers lost their final game in Houston 21–13.